Raunitpratik/Text-to-image/README.md

 - **diffusers**: To run the Stable Diffusion model.
 - **torch**: Required for GPU acceleration (optional but recommended).
 - **ollama**: To generate creative prompts using the Llama model.

+### Use Cases:
+- **Concept Art**: Generate visualizations for new projects, games, or creative concepts.
+- **Product Design**: Quickly mock up product ideas and design elements.
+- **Illustrations**: Create custom illustrations for books, blogs, or marketing material.
+- **Inspiration**: Explore various creative ideas and get visual inspiration for your work.